Careers

 PROGRAM HIGHLIGHTS

-• Real-time skill application and capstone project
+- Real-time skill application and a capstone presentation or project

-• Assigned mentorship and professional development program
+- Assigned mentorship and a professional development program

-• Job shadowing and group community service activities
+- Job shadowing and group community service activities

 PROGRAM QUALIFICATIONS